mgavinr/phome/README.md

 * Features have a ||||| where each bar means half a days work done on them
 * Featuers have an indent if they need something to be done first before they can start
 * Features are small amounts of work ideally <10
+* Notes are notes that need not be read

 Tasks are as above, but are small things like bugs or something that are deleted once done, except if they are post release.